Joseph Smith Birthplace Memorial: History

-In 1884, LDS Church leader Junius F. Wells visited Smith's birthplace and conceived a plan to build a monument to the Mormon prophet.
+In 1884, LDS Church leader Junius F. Wells visited Smith's birthplace and conceived a plan to build a monument to him.
 Under the direction of church president Joseph F. Smith, Wells oversaw the construction of the monument and cottage house in 1905.
 The Joseph Smith Birthplace Memorial was dedicated by Joseph F. Smith on the 100th anniversary of Joseph Smith's birth, on December 23, 1905.

 By 1907, Wells reported that there had been between seven and eight thousand visitors.

 Description

 The monument stands 50 ft tall and weighs approximately 100 ST. The 40 ST shaft of the obelisk is 38.5 ft long: one for each year of Smith's life.
 The obelisk was quarried in Barre, Vermont, and it has been cited as a "remarkable engineering feat" and "one of the largest polished shafts in the world".

-A visitors' center and an LDS Church meetinghouse sit on the same property as the memorial.
+An LDS Church visitors' center and meetinghouse are on the same property as the memorial.
 Admission to the visitors' center and tours of the memorial site are free.